 Important: While CRC Test takers' scores fall into either a college ready or not college ready range, test takers do not receive a college ready or not college ready designation based solely on CRC performance.
-The final determination, as the discussion in "Routing" and "Classifications," below, makes clear, is made in conjunction with performance data from the Diagnostic and/or Essay Tests.
-Indeed, test takers must complete all routed testing to receive any information from TSIA2 at all.
+The final determination, as the discussion in "Routing" and "Testing outcomes," below, makes clear, is made in conjunction with performance data from the Diagnostic and/or Essay Tests.
+Indeed, test takers must complete all routed testing to receive any information regarding their performance.

 Diagnostic.
-The multiple-choice Diagnostic Test yields the following information:
+The multiple-choice Diagnostic Test yields a diagnostic profile that includes the following information:

-- (1) A classification into one of five NRS EFLD levels: - a.
+- (1) A classification into one of five diagnostic levels closely aligned to the NRS EFL.
+For guidance regarding the NRS EFL and the relation of the NRS EFL to the TSIA2 diagnostic levels, the following can be used: - a.
 Level 2: Beginning basic (subsumes Level 1: Beginning literacy, for reporting purposes) - b.
 Level 3: Low intermediate - c.
 Level 4: High intermediate - d.
 Level 5: Low adult secondary - e.
-Level 6: High adult secondary - (2) A categorical score (basic, proficient, or advanced) that identifies the test taker's relative academic strengths and weaknesses in two content strands: - a.
+Level 6: High adult secondary - (2) A proficiency descriptor (basic, proficient, or advanced) that identifies the test taker's relative academic strengths and weaknesses in two content strands: - a.
 Text Analysis and Synthesis (reading focused) - b.
 Content Revision and Editing for Conventions (writing focused)